-The Progress 8 score, a key national benchmark, for the 2022-23 cohort for Higham Lane School was +0.57.
-This puts the School in the top 6% of schools nationally based on this metric.
+The Progress 8 score, a key national benchmark, for the 2023-24 cohort for Higham Lane School is estimated to be +0.63.
+This is a hugely successful outcome for the School and Trust.

 The Trust continues to explore possibilities for growth.